vNemesis/Coursework-AstonEvents-Public/readme.md

-# Coursework for Module CS2010 by Harman Uppal
+# Coursework for Module CS2010 by Harman U
 ## 2018 - Aston University

 ## View the project live here!